Invariance and the knot Floer cube of resolutions: Braid-like Reidemeister Move III

 \section{Braid-like Reidemeister Move III}

-In this section, we will consider projections $D_1$ and $D_2$ that differ by a Reidemeister III move with all positive crossings and labeling as in Figure~\ref{reid3adddots}.
-The proofs of invariance under the other braid-like versions of Reidmeister III follow similarly because the direct sum splittings we establish below will all be compatible with the appropriate edge maps, whether from a positive or a negative crossing.
+In this section, we will consider projections $D_1$ and $D_2$ that differ by a Reidemeister III move with all negative crossings and labeling as in Figure~\ref{reid3adddots}.
+Invariance under the other braid-like versions of Reidmeister III follows because all such moves are compositions of the negative Reidemeister III move and Reidemeister II moves.

-Figure~\ref{reid3complexes} shows the relevant portion of the cube of resolutions associated to $D_1$.
-Throughout this section, we will abbreviate indices to three places, conjugating the diagrams as necessary so that the Reidemeister III move occurs in layers $s_1$, $s_2$, and $s_3$, and using the index to indicate the states of the crossings in those layers only.
+Figures~\ref{reid3complexesneg} and~\ref{reid3othercomplexesneg} show the relevant portion of the cubes of resolutions associated to $D_1$ and $D_2$, respectively.
+Throughout this section, we will abbreviate indices to three places, relabeling the diagrams as necessary so that the Reidemeister III move occurs in layers $s_1$, $s_2$, and $s_3$, and using the index to indicate the states of the crossings in those layers only.

 The goal is to prove that the chain complexes $C(D_1)$ and $C(D_2)$ are chain homotopy equivalent.
-The strategy will be to prove that they are each chain homotopy equivalent to the complex following complex, which will be denoted $C(\Upsilon)$.
+The strategy will be to prove that they are each chain homotopy equivalent to simplified complexes: $C(D_1)$ will be homotopic to